farcaster-project/farcaster-node/README.md

 ### :moneybag: Take the offer

-Taking a public offer is a much simpler process, all you need is a running node (doesn't require to know your network topology), an encoded public offer, a Bitcoin address and a Monero address to receive assets, again as a refund or as a payment depending on your swap role and if the swap completes.
+Taking a public offer is a much simpler process: all you need is a running node (doesn't require to know your network topology), an encoded public offer, a Bitcoin address and a Monero address to receive assets, again as a refund or as a payment depending on your swap role and if the swap completes.

 ```
 swap-cli take --btc-addr tb1qmcku4ht3tq53tvdl5hj03rajpdkdatd4w4mswx\